thomascgray/fantasy-content-generator/README.md

 [![npm](https://img.shields.io/npm/v/fantasy-content-generator.svg?style=flat-square)](https://www.npmjs.com/package/fantasy-content-generator)

 **Like [Faker.js](https://github.com/marak/Faker.js/), but for D&D 5E themed pieces of content.
 Need an NPC?
 A name?
 A magic item?
-We gotchu'**
+You came to the right place.**

 Features: